elastic/helm-charts/elasticsearch/examples/migration/README.md

   ```
   kubectl scale deployment my-release-elasticsearch-client --replicas=0
   ```
 * The migration should now be complete.
-After verifying that everything is working correctly you can cleanup and leftover resources from your old cluster.
+After verifying that everything is working correctly you can cleanup leftover resources from your old cluster.